assafslv/fabulous-ant/content/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: New title
+    title: 'Another day, another website.'
     content: >-
       I'm changing this right now contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
     actions:
       - label: Let's talk
         url: /contact